Longterm Housesitting in Spain: 3 Months in Asturias

 If you want to do something like we did and spend a few months housesitting in Spain, you have plenty of options.

 TrustedHousesitters always has listings available throughout the country for varied lengths of time.
-Alternatively, you can do what we did!
+Alternatively, you can do what I did!
 Reach out to your network to see who knows someone who knows someone who lives in Spain.

 Sometimes, you just need to let the world know what you want and get the ball rolling.